-Like many whole body programs, our donor families/estates pay the expense of donor transport.
-Donors will be transported to the Anatomical Association by the contracted , licensed funeral director who provides quality service to University donor families at reasonable rates.
-Donor families will be invoiced by the funeral director.
-When requested, our funeral director will apply for Medicaid-eligible benefits which would cover his charges.
-The Anatomical Association continues to assume the costs for cremation and burial.
+Similar to many whole body program, our donor families or authorized person noted on the signed Bequeathal Form is responsible for the expense of donor transport.
+Donors will be transported to the Anatomical Association by the contracted, licensed funeral director, who provides quality service to University donor families.
+Donor families will be billed directly by the funeral director.
+The Anatomical Assocation assumes the costs for cremation and burial.

 6. Will my body automatically be accepted into the program once I sign and return the donor form?

 Acceptance of a bequeathal is not automatic.
 The decision to accept or reject the donation is always made at the time of death.
 The person you authorize (chosen earlier by the donor and listed on the bequeathal form) should be aware of your wishes should a rejection occur.
 Note the criteria in Item 7, below.